 Spain was the first country to command this training mission when it was launched in Uganda in May 2010.
 The first Spaniards to arrive in the area were 18 instructors from the Army Training and Doctrine Command.
 They taught specialised training modules, including section command, urban warfare, communications, explosive ordnance protection and health care.

 Since January 2015, a "pool" of instructors has been available to teach all courses' content.
-Spain's contribution are 18 servicemen; two of them stationed in Brussels and 16 in Mogadishu, including the Chief of Staff and the Head of the Training Team; both Colonels from the Spanish Army.
+Spain's contribution are 21 servicemen plus one officer stationed in Brussels and the rest of them stationed in Mogadishu, including the Chief of Staff and the Head of the Training Team; both Colonels from the Spanish Army.

 EUTM Somalia's Chief of Staff meets with his AMISOM counterpart2021/02/01